railsagainstignorance/hex-regex/README.md

 ===

 - check that the cells do in fact know which rows they are in.
 DONE
-- a scoring fn for a row
+- a scoring fn for a row.
+DONE
-- score all the rows
+- score all the rows.
+DONE
-- identify a suitable cell
+- identify a suitable cell.
+DONE
-- try all poss letter values, looks scores in the 3 intersecting rows
+- try all poss letter values, looks scores in the 3 intersecting rows, for a cell.
+DONE
+- scan all the cells, looking to improve each one
 - pick a letter
 - iterate
 - fancy GUI?